Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model

 \subsection{Full numerics}

 We have also performed a fully numerical (non-perturbative) calculation of the splitting as a function of $J$.
-The total Hamiltonian in the presence of a single dual vortex is \eqref{eq:totham2}.
-Diagonalizing it, we find that $\epsilon \simeq 0.393 \,J$ in the $J\ll \kappa$ limit, see Fig.~\ref{fig:EpsilonVsJ_bulkVSstring}.
-This is in excellent agreement with the numerical perturbation theory of the previous section.
-Next, we split the total Hamiltonian (\ref{eq:totham2}) in four terms as in \eqref{eq:totham}.
-By diagonalizing $H_\kappa + H_{J\text{-string}}$, we find that the $J$-string contribution is $\epsilon\simeq 0.446 \, J$; and by diagonalizing $H_\kappa + H_{J\text{-bulk}}$, we get the $J$-bulk contribution $\epsilon\simeq 0.053 \, J$.
-This is also in excellent agreement with the numerical perturbation theory, see Fig.~\ref{fig:EpsilonVsJ_bulkVSstring}.
-Note that there is a relative sign between the two contributions so that $0.393=0.446-0.053$.
+For this, we take the total Hamiltonian in the presence of a single dual vortex on a torus with $31^2$ plaquettes.
+Diagonalizing it, we find the half-splitting $\epsilon$ versus $J$ plotted in Fig.~\ref{fig:EpsilonVsJ_bulkVSstring} as a continuous line.
+In the small $J$ limit, $\epsilon$ is linear with a slope $\epsilon/J \simeq 0.3933$ that agrees with the numerical perturbation theory.